TIBCOSoftware/snappydata/docs/best_practices/important_settings.md

 **Swap File** </br>
 Since modern operating systems perform lazy allocation, it has been observed that despite setting `-Xmx` and `-Xms` settings, at runtime, the operating system may fail to allocate new pages to the JVM.
 This can result in the process going down.</br>
-It is recommended to set swap space on your system of size at least 16 GB or preferably 32 GB.
+It is recommended to set the swap space on your system to at least 16 GB or preferably 32 GB.
 To set swap space use the following commands:

 ```
 # sets a swap space of 32 GB